 The expenses incurred by the Company are typical of junior exploration and development companies that do not have established cash flows from mining operations.
 Changes in these expenditures from quarter to quarter are impacted directly by non-recurring activities or events.
-The Company does not have any significant revenues other than exploration management fee income, rental income, and interest and miscellaneous income.
-The results after April 26, 2013 have been presented under the continuity of interest basis of accounting based on amounts recorded by Fission Energy; prior to the spin-out, the results have been prepared on a carve-out basis.
+The Company does not have any significant revenues other than interest and miscellaneous income.